The Spiciest Spoilers from Thunder Junction!

 The Big Ramper

-The next Outlaws of Thunder Junction card which warrants some serious Standard consideration is Colossal Rattlewurm.
+The next Outlaws of Thunder Junction card that warrants some serious Standard consideration is Colossal Rattlewurm.

 Magic the Gathering Card - Colossal Rattlewurm - MTG Circle